 Hiroshige's view of Matsushima began with "Toyama: Reikan," one of the four great views of Matsushima

-This and View from Toyamais undeniable from the title of the painting ("Mutsu: A Sketch of"Toyama: Beautiful View" paintingis looking south towards Matsushima Bay from
+This is undeniable from the title of the painting ("Mutsu: A Sketch of Matsushima Landscape and View from Toyama ").
+Hiroshige is looking south towards Matsushima Bay from this "Toyama: Beautiful View" painting

 Does the island depicted in the painting still exist today?